Bodo

 - Health And Mental Health

 - Traditional Bodo health practices include herbal medicine and community-based healing rituals.
-Mental health is often addressed through community support and traditional healers.
+Modern healthcare access is improving but still faces challenges.

 - Mental Health Views